scionproto/scion/doc/dev/design/private-ISDs.rst

 Implementation
 ==============

-1. Control service administration:
+1. Control service

-   - Mechanism to register ASes and their links and to communicate this to other ASes in the local P-ISD.

-   - API for endhosts to learn about all (P-)ISDs that the local AS is part of.

-2. Control service API
+   - (optional) Control services must be able to handle PCBs and paths from multiple (P-)ISDs.
+   - (optional alternative) If CS can handle only a single local (P-)ISD, the new endhost API needs to be adapted to relay segment requests to all relevant CS.
+Endhosts should need to contact only this single endhost API to retrieve all available paths for all local (P-)ISDs.

    - Provide API to allow end-to-end segment requests.
-The request contains the start AS, the destination AS and an (P-)ISD preference argument.
+The request contains the start AS, the destination AS and an optional (P-)ISD preference argument.
      The request returns UP+CORE+DOWN segments in one request.

-     Stitching (creating) is not necessary, that may still be done on the endhost.
-     The (P-)ISD preference argument has three options:
+     (optional) The (P-)ISD preference argument has three options:

      - "Not set" (or "default").
 The CS should return segments from whatever (P-)ISD it thinks is best (configurable by the CS admin)